midhunkalarikkal/FullDomain/Notes/Nodejs.md

 5. express.json()
 ---------------------
 - This middleware is used to parse incoming requests with JSON payloads.
-- Threquest suppose contains a JSON body it is not readable by the server so the express middleware `express.json` is used to parse JSON body and convert it in to a javascript object.
+- The request suppose contains a JSON body it is not readable by the server so the express middleware `express.json` is used to parse JSON body and convert it in to a javascript object.

-express.json() is for JSON data

 6. express.urlencoded()
 --------------------------